 Mohammad Sorowar Hossain, PhD

-He did PhD in Molecular Biology from National University of Singapore and Postdoctoral Research Fellow at DUKE-NUS Graduate Medical School and National Cancer Centre Singapore.
-With over a decade of training in world-class research facilities in Singapore, he returned to Bangladesh and served in various capacities including Head and Senior Manager (R&D) at Biotech plant in a renowned pharmaceutical industry, and Assistant Professor of Microbiology at BRAC University.
-Currently, he is serving as Head of Environmental Management, Independent University, Bangladesh (IUB).
-He has also experience in working in a community based centre at International Centre for Diarrhoeal Disease Research, Bangladesh (ICDDR’B).
+Dr Hossain is having multi-disciplinary experiences covering academia and industry.
+He has been working in the research area of biomedical/public health for the last 20 years.
+After completing a PhD in Molecular Biology from National University of Singapore (NUS), he was Postdoctoral Research Fellow at DUKE-NUS Graduate Medical School and National Cancer Centre Singapore.
+With over a decade of training in world-class research facilities in Singapore, he returned to the home country, Bangladesh and served in various capacities including Head and Senior Manager (Head, R&D) at Incepta Pharmaceutical Ltd. (Biotech division) and Assistant professor at BRAC University.
+He is currently contributing as Executive Director of Biomedical Research Foundation (BRF), Bangladesh and serving as Associate Professor at School of Environment and Life Sciences, Independent University, Bangladesh (IUB).
+He has been also appointed as an Honorary Principal Fellow at the University of Wollongong, Australia,